 One thing we can be certain of, the finance capitalist never asked this question about his fiat currency.
 Why bother when you can produce value as fast as you can print it.

-Ours has been the prosperity of increased indebtedness, even as we have shriveled up our consumer base by adding to the ranks of the impoverished.
-We need the poor because debt is a major source of revenue for our financial capitalists.
+Ours has been the prosperity of increased indebtedness as more and more consumers join the ranks of the poor.
+We need the poor because they debt they piled up during flush times is a major source of revenue for our financial capitalists.
 They are the vultures who profit every time funny money changes hands.

 Their goal is the total economic meltdown that would give them the opportunity to wrap a neoliberal garrote around the neck of what remains of the New Deal and slowly strangle it.

 All of this was made possible when the bean counters enticed the virtual economy to pack her bags and leave the real economy.
-There’s more profit in make believe than there is in actually making something or in providing a real service.
+There’s more profit in fanatasy than there is in actually making something or in providing a real service.